Planktonicker/Lasertagopen/README.md

 On the CYD: The Game Master taps the player's ID on the physical CYD Scoreboard tab.
 On the Web App: The Game Master taps the player's row on their smartphone dashboard.

+3D prints

+Included the F3D files in case you want to edit, the main body hosues all the goods, the extention helps to convert it into a full tagger with grip and nerf stock adapter.

 📜 License

 lasertagopen is open-source and licensed under the [GNU AFFERO GENERAL PUBLIC LICENSE